gerefi/test/simulator/simulator/readme.md

-Here we have rusEfi PC version.
+Here we have gerEfi PC version.
 Same Makefile would build win32 or unux posix.